JuliaIntervals/IntervalContractors.jl/README.md

 ## Acknowledements
 Financial support is acknowledged from DGAPA-UNAM PAPIIT grant IN-117117.
-The author thanks Luc Jaulin and Jordan Ninin for the [IAMOOC](http://iamooc.ensta-bretagne.fr/) online course, which introduced him to this subject.
+The author thanks Luc Jaulin and Jordan Ninin for the [IAMOOC](http://iamooc.ensta-bretagne.fr/) online course, which introduced him to this subject, and Zenna Tavares for a helpful conversation.